-TCS: For everyone, 2020/21 has been a trying year (year+), how have you and your family been managing through all the quarantines and distancing?
+TCS: For everyone, 2020/21 has been a trying year (year+), away from the hospitals, how have you and your family been managing through all the public protocols and distancing?

-TCS: What about away from the office, what do you like to do when not working?
+TCS: What about away from the office/hospital, what do you like to do when not working?

-TCS: If you could give some advice to someone that is looking to invest in the condo market, what would be the top considerations that they should be focused on?
+TCS: If you could give some advice to someone that is looking to invest in the condo market, perhaps a younger doctor, a younger version of yourself, what would be the top factors that they should be focused on?

 Once physicians reach the stage where their debt is under control, their income is stable and they can forecast how much they save each year, it’s important to create a robust investing strategy.
 Most physicians focus on the the stock market first as the barriers to entry are low and it seems to be where everyone else puts their money.
 As I’ve matured as an investor I have diversified beyond the stock market into hedge funds, venture capital and real estate.
 In hindsight, I wish I had discovered the pre-construction condo market earlier.
 It’s a unique asset class for which TCS amplifies the benefits.
 TCS negotiates a favourable deposit structure allowing clients to put minimal money down, while the full value of the asset appreciates.
 For the young physician who wants to build wealth over a 20-30 year career, investing in pre-construction condominiums is a way to do it.